keystonejs/prisma-day-2021-workshop/README.md

 ✅ Only throws were in polls and static data fetch.
 Both have been refactored.

 ✅ Next builds even when there is no static data, i.e. an empty database.
-Requires precise handling of `any`.
+Requires precise handling to return the correct types.

-✅ Any issues tracked down using the empty database technique.
-It triggers every any bug, with a vengeance.
+✅ Many issues tracked down using the empty database technique.
+It triggers every any/null/undefined bug, with a vengeance.
    Strongly recommended as a unit testing technique.

 ✅ Polyfilled monadic logging parses variable Error() format.